Degree RequirementMSN or higher preferred

-What Is a Nurse Executive?
+What is a Nurse Executive?

-The nurse executive plays a pivotal role in medical care as they help carry out the mission of their healthcare organization.
+Nurse executives play a pivotal role in medical care as they help carry out the mission of their healthcare organization.
 A nurse executive often holds the most senior nursing position in their place of employment and can even have a title such as Director of Nursing.
 To be a practical nurse executive, RNs must clearly and effectively communicate with their nursing staff to help provide the best patient care possible.
 Not only do nurse executives assume social responsibility for instilling change to improve the health of patients, families, and communities as a whole, but they also practice moral and ethical principles while doing so.
 Nurse executives are considered to be precious members of healthcare management.

 How Do I Become a Nurse Executive?